 Most patients experience some soreness following a liposuction procedure, but this is usually very minimal.
 Therefore, most patients are back to their usual daily activities within 3-4 days after the procedure.
 Commonly, liposuction is performed on a Thursday or Friday and patients return to work on Monday.
 Patients are usually placed into a compression garment on the surgical table.
 The garment provides support to the treated areas during the first one to two weeks after the procedure.
 Some of the anesthetic fluid will leak out of the incisions for the first 48 to 72 hours.
 Patients usually notice a visible improvement in the contour of the treated areas within a few days of the procedure as the swelling resolves.
 It takes several weeks to get to the final result since the skin must retract to the new contour.

 Body contouring is performed to achieve shape change in areas which have been resistant to diet and exercise.
 Body contouring can also be used to address undesirable shapes which have resulted from weight fluctuation or pregnancy.
-Dr. Kirn performs a wide variety of body contouring procedures ranging from power assisted liposuction, to the innovative Kirn iTuck abdominoplasty, to buttock and hand rejuvenation.
+Dr. Kirn performs a wide variety of body contouring procedures ranging from power assisted liposuction, to the innovative Kirn iTuck® abdominoplasty, to buttock and hand rejuvenation.
 The paragraphs below provide additional detail on these options.
-Always keep in mind that the first step to achieving your surgical goals is a consultation which will include a complete review of your options, discussion of the risks and benefits, and computer imaging to simulate possible surgical changes.
+Always keep in mind that the first step to achieving your surgical goals is a consultation which will include a complete review of your options, discussion of the risks and benefits, and a clear discussion of procedure cost.